-1. Information received in pursuance of this recommendation shall be used only for the purpose for which is was requested.

-2. (a) Neither the Commission, nor Member States, nor the officials of any of these, shall reveal any information of a confidential nature received in pursuance of this recommendation or any information provided on a confidential basis by a party to an anti-dumping or countervailing investigation, without specific permission from the party submitting such information.

-(b) Each request for confidential treatment shall indicate why the information is confidential and shall be accompanied by a non-confidential summary of the information, or a statement of the reasons why the information is not susceptible of such summary.

-3. Information will ordinarily be considered to be confidential if its disclosure is likely to have a significantly adverse effect upon the supplier or the source of such information.

-4. However, if it appears that a request for confidentiality is not warranted and if the supplier is either unwilling to make the information public or to authorize its disclosure in generalized or summary form, the information in question may be disregarded.
+- 1. Information received in pursuance of this Decision shall be used only for the purpose for which is was requested. - 2. (a) Neither the Commission, nor Member States, nor the officials of any of these, shall reveal any information received in pursuance of this Decision for which confidential treatment has been requested by its supplier, without specific permission from the supplier. - (b) Each request for confidential treatment shall indicate why the information is confidential and shall be accompanied by a non-confidential summary of the information, or a statement of the reasons why the information is not susceptible of such summary. - 3.
+Information will ordinarily be considered to be confidential if its disclosure is likely to have a significantly adverse effect upon the supplier or the source of such information. - 4.
+However, if it appears that a request for confidentiality is not warranted and if the supplier is either unwilling to make the information public or to authorize its disclosure in generalized or summary form, the information in question may be disregarded.
+The information may also be disregarded where such request is warranted and where the supplier is unwilling to submit a non-confidential summary, provided that the information is susceptible of such summary.

-5. This Article shall not preclude the disclosure of general information by the Community authorities and in particular of the reasons on which decisions taken in pursuance of this recommendation are based.
+5. This Article shall not preclude the disclosure of general information by the Community authorities and in particular of the reasons on which decisions taken in pursuance of this Decision are based, nor disclosure of the evidence relied on by the Community authorities in so far as necessary to explain those reasons in court proceedings.
 Such disclosure must take into account the legitimate interest of the interested parties that their business secrets should not be divulged.